wisphill/wisphill.github.io/collections/_aws_vpc/Shared services VPC.md

+---
+description: In the case we want to reduce administrative overhead and the cost while providing shared access to services requires by workloads in each of VPCs, we can use sharedservice VPC
+layout: post
+---

 #aws #vpc #design-vpc #sharedservices

 In the case we want to reduce administrative overhead and the cost while providing shared access to services requires by workloads in each of VPCs, we can use sharedservice VPC